Capitol insurrection was a board game flip - The Panolian

 It is understood that our election system is not without error or fraud.
 However, fraud to overturn an election did not come close to happening during this past election.
 There have been elections with closer numbers that did not result in the loser inciting a riot.

-While police officers were being attacked, I wondered what happened to the critics of Black Live Matters that promoted Blue Lives Matter?
+While police officers were being attacked, I wondered what happened to the critics of Black Lives Matters that promoted Blue Lives Matter?
 During this riot that all went down the drain.

 I read something on social media that clarified this.
 What this riot helped prove was Blue Lives Matter was never about honoring the police force, but about silencing the Black Lives Matter movement.